 The absolute and relative numbers, in percentages, were used for describing categorical data.
 Numerical data were described as the arithmetic mean with standard deviation or as the median with range, depending on data distribution.
 Normality of distribution was tested with mathematical and graphical methods.
-Two independent groups of subjects (patients with the COVID-19 infection treated in the intensive care units and patients with the COVID-19 infection treated in the hospital wards) were compared in relation to categorical and numerical variables.
-The difference in the distribution of categories of nominal data was determined by the χ^2 test.
-For testing the difference in the value of numerical data, Student's t-test or the Mann- Whitney U test were used, depending on the normality of distribution.
+Two independent groups of subjects (patients with the COVID-19 infection treated in the intensive care units and patients with the COVID-19 infection treated in the intensive compared in relation to categorical and numerical variables.
+The difference in the distribution of categories of nominal data was determined with the chi-square test.
+For testing the difference in the value of numerical data, Student's t-test or the Mann-Whitney U test were used, depending on the normality of distribution.
 All statistical methods were considered statistically significant at the significance level of 0.05.
-Analysis was performed using the IBM SPSS Statistics, Version 21.0 (IBM Corp., Armonk, NY, USA).
+Analysis was performed with the IBM SPSS Version 21 software.

-The study was approved by the Ethics Committee of the Bežanijska Kosa University Hospital Medical Center, Belgrade, Serbia (5425/1/).
+The study was approved by the Ethics Committee of Bežanijska Kosa University Hospital Medical Center, Belgrade, Serbia (5425/1/).